minormending/protobuf2arr/README.md

 This library allows you to include a `nullable` option on any field where the default value should be translated to a `None` type.
 The `nullable` custom option can be included either of two ways in your protobuf schema, the serializer only cares about the option name.

-### Inline declaration
+## Inline declaration
 Declare the custom option inline in your proto file:
 ```
 import "google/protobuf/descriptor.proto";

 extend google.protobuf.FieldOptions {
-    optional bool nullable = 50027;
+    optional string nullable = 50027;
 }
 ```
 The option extension number does not matter, so long as it is within the proper Protobuf field option range.
-Now you to tag your fields with this option as such:
+Now you to tag your fields with this option and the specific value (`string`) you want to be parsed to `None` as such:
 ```
-int32 queue_id = 1 [(nullable) = true];
+int32 queue_id = 1 [(nullable) = '0'];
 ```

-### Package declaration
+## Package declaration
 Alteratively, you can define this custom option in a separate proto file and import it into your message.

 `nullable_option.proto`: